ekassos/election-analytics/week-7.md

 > ~ Former Vice President Joe Biden

 ## **Introduction**
 This week, we go back to the different approach than the typical linear regression model fitting approach we followed in the last few weeks.
-This time, we update our turnout correction in the  we incorporate the turnout correction for the voter-eligible population (VEP) and then we employ Binomial logistic regression and think of the election outcome for Democrats as a finite draw of voters from the VEP turning out to vote Democrat, modeled as a binomial process.
+This time, we update our turnout correction we created last week by incorporating COVID death rate changes in every state.
+Then, we calculate the turnout correction for the voter-eligible population (VEP) and then we employ Binomial logistic regression and think of the election outcome for Democrats as a finite draw of voters from the VEP turning out to vote Democrat, modeled as a binomial process.

 ### _Model Implementation_